Deadly Shooting Shocks Australia, Known For Tough Gun Control Laws

 Marietta Martinovic, a criminology expert from Australia's RMIT University, told NPR it is a "real anomaly" for someone to commit a crime while wearing a monitoring bracelet.

 "It's extremely uncommon for someone to make a decision to reoffend and not cut the bracelet," Martinovic said, as it puts them right at the scene of the crime.
-She said the bracelet used could easily be removed using a pair of scissors.
+She said the bracelet could easily be removed using a pair of scissors.

 Michael Gunner, chief minister of the Northern Territory, said his office asked the Parole Review Board for a report about what happened, according to the Australian Broadcasting Corporation.
 "And we have asked for everyone who is on parole and on electronic monitoring to also be reviewed," he said.